 - The cooking compartment becomes extremely hot during the cleaning function.
-Never open the appliance door or move the locking latch by hand.
+Never open the appliance door.
 Allow the appliance to cool down.
-Keep children away from the appliance. - The appliance will become very hot on the outside during the cleaning function.
+Keep children away from the appliance. - ▲ The appliance will become very hot on the outside during the cleaning function.
 Never touch the appliance door.
 Allow the appliance to cool down.
 Keep children away from the appliance.